 Anne says she became interested in space as a child after reading a magazine about the first French astronaut when she was around 12 years old.

-“I didn’t have female role models but was very lucky to have many teachers that supported my ambitions.
-Also my parents of course, who supported me.
+“I didn’t have female role models but was very lucky to have many teachers who supported my ambitions.
+Also, my parents, of course, supported me.
 For example, they helped me get my private pilot license when I was just 17.”

 At the ESA, Anne works between the scientific teams who built the instruments for the spacecraft and the project team.
-On a daily basis, Anne will use her engineering knowledge to problem-solve and ensure smooth development of the Solar Orbiter between the different partners.
+Daily, Anne will use her engineering knowledge to problem-solve and ensure the smooth development of the Solar Orbiter between the different partners.